urbanopt/urbanopt.github.io/customization/example_post_processor.md

 end
 ```

-- Now let's go to the reporting Measure and request the number of occupants from the OpenStudio model and store it in the `feature_report`. `number_of_occupants` should be implemented in the `run` method, *after* the intialization of feature_report:
+- Next, go to the reporting Measure and request the number of occupants from the OpenStudio model and store it in the `feature_report`. `number_of_occupants` should be implemented in the `run` method, *after* the initialization of feature_report:

 ``` ruby
 def run(runner, user_arguments)